 Coming from Craveggia, a small village in Val Vivezzo nestled on the border between Piedmont and Lombardy, the Mellerios arrived in France after the Italian Wars.
 They work there as chimney sweepers, hawkers, seasonal merchants, while maintaining close and constant links with their country of origin.

-The Regent Marie de’ Medici decided to grant her protection to the Mellerio family and the other inhabitants of three Lombard villages "for services rendered to the Kingdom of France" and to grant them special privileges.
-Legend has it that this incredible honour was awarded after a member of the family learned of a plot to incite the assassination of the young king Louis XIII.
-As a result of this decree, these pedlars of baubles and trifles very soon became jewellers to an illustrious clientele.
+The Regent Marie de Medici decides to grant her protection to the Mellerio and to the other inhabitants of three Lombard villages "for services rendered to the Kingdom of France" and grants them exceptional privileges.
+Legend has it that this incredible privilege was given after a family member discovered a plot to instigate the assassination of young King Louis XIII.
+Thanks to this decree, these peddlers of small objects will very quickly become the jewelers of an illustrious clientele.

 Opening of a boutique rue de la Paix.
 The Mellerios are the first jewelers to settle in this street, recently created by Napoleon I.

 Mellerio is appointed official supplier to the royal family following the proclamation of Louis Philippe I, king of the French.
 The House produces transformable jewelry inspired by nature.
 Throughout the 19th century, other royal and imperial courts followed suit (Spain, Italy, Netherlands, Brazil, etc.)